mihali/gt-x/README.md

 These are various short scripts to aid the analyses of Gaussian (gNN) output files.

-- **gt-distdiffsMat.py** - Compute change in distances between atoms.
+- **gt-distdiffsMat.py** - Compute change in distances between atoms from two log files.
 Makes use of the differences matrices.

 - **gt-logn2com.pl** - Get the nth or last Standard Orientation from a log file and output a cartesian matrix for gNN input.